On this page:

 Q: How are reference letters electronically submitted?

 A: Each of your references must submit a letter on your behalf through eRA Commons using the required reference form, as outlined in the Program Announcement.
-Additional information can also be found at: http://era.nih.gov/commons/faq_commons.cfm.
+See the eRA Commons Frequently Asked Questions for more information.

 Q: When are reference letters due?

 A: Reference letters must be submitted and complete by the application receipt deadline.
-The previous grace period (5 business days) for the receipt of letters of reference after the application due date has been eliminated (see http://grants.nih.gov/grants/guide/notice-files/NOT-OD-11-036.html).
-Letters of reference may be submitted any time after the Funding Opportunity Announcement (FOA) opens and not later than the application due date.
+Letters of reference may be submitted any time after the funding opportunity announcement (FOA) opens and not later than the application due date.
 Reference letters can be submitted before the grant application submission.
 Such letters will be held and later linked to the appropriate application once it is received at NIH.

 Q: I am having problems with the electronic submission of my application.
 Whom can I contact?